 How can employers prevent mistakes?

-- they correctly classify staff as employees/workers/self-employed
+- they correctly classify staff as employees, workers, or self-employed.

 The consequence of ignoring mistakes – claims from employees

-How Backhouse Solicitors can help:
+How Backhouse Solicitors can help

-We realise that understanding employment legislation can be challenging and if you have any questions on pay or statutory rates, or would like advice, our team of employment law experts is here to help, contact us today.
+We realise that understanding employment legislation can be challenging, and if you have any questions on pay or statutory rates, or would like advice, our team of employment law experts is here to help, contact us today.

-Tel: 01245 893400
+Tel: 01245 893400 | 01702 410880

 Email: info@backhouse-solicitors.co.uk

-Visit: 17 Duke Street, Chelmsford, CM1 1JU
+Visit our Chelmsford office: 17 Duke Street, Chelmsford, Essex, CM1 1JU

-Or send us a message through the Contact Us page on this website.
+Or send us a message through the Contact Us page on this website